Infrastructure

 - Level 1 distribution pipelines for the supra-regional transport of gas in Austria

-- Level 2 distribution pipelines for regional distribution to end customers.
+- Level 2 and 3 distribution pipelines for regional distribution to end customers.

-In addition to the transmission and distribution pipelines, storage facilities as well as natural gas and biomethane plants are also part of the Austrian gas grid.
+In addition to the transmission and distribution grid, gas storage facilities with more than 97 TWh of storage capacity and natural gas and biomethane production plants are also key parts of Austria's gas infrastructure.

 AGGM is responsible for coordinating network control as well as network and balancing energy management in the transmission network.